Listed below are answers to some frequently asked questions.

 Q – What days of the week/hours of the day do you work?

 A – I am available to provide driving lessons 7 days a week.
 I work mornings, afternoons and evenings and am generally available for lessons that start from 9am to 7pm but can be available earlier or later than these times.
 See lesson times for standard slots.
-During the winter months, I reserve evening sessions for people who want/need experience of driving in the dark.
+During the autumn and winter months, I reserve evening sessions for people who want/need experience of driving in the dark.

 Q – How much do you charge?

 A – This depends on whether you are planning to pay as you go (PAYG) or purchase a block of lessons in advance.
 Details of current lesson prices are outlined on this website but do also look out for any current special offers.

 Q – Do you provide lessons in an automatic car?